-As the TPA, Dedicated Defined Benefit Services works with the advisor and the client initially to design the plan, prepare the legal documents of the plan, and obtain Trust Identification numbers needed to open Trust investment accounts.
+As the TPA, Dedicated Defined Benefit Services (Dedicated DB) works with the advisor and the client initially to design the plan, prepare the legal documents of the plan, and obtain Trust Identification Numbers needed to open trust investment accounts.

 Each year, we gather information from the client about compensation and employees, and any other changes to the business or the client’s objectives so that we can calculate a contribution range, ensure that the plans are in compliance with IRS regulations, and prepare tax forms for filing.